Distributed Graph Neural Network Training: A Survey

 \subsection{Cost model of GNN}

-The cost model is critical to the data partition since it models the computation and communication cost of a GNN workload.
-In general, for a graph analysis task, we use the number of vertices to estimate the computation cost and the number of cross-edges to estimate the communication cost~\cite{gp_metis}.
+\blue{ The cost model estimates the computation and communication cost of a GNN workload.
+Therefore, building a cost model is an important technique that underpins the data partition. } In general, for a graph analysis task, we use the number of vertices to estimate the computation cost and the number of cross-edges to estimate the communication cost~\cite{gp_metis}.
 However, this simple method is not proper for the GNN tasks because they are not only influenced by the number of vertices and cross-edges, but also influenced by the dimension of features, the number of layers, and the distribution of training vertices.
 Researchers have proposed several GNN-specific cost models, including the heuristics model, learning-based model, and operator-based model.

 \textbf{Heuristics model} selects several graph metrics to estimate the cost via simple user-defined functions.
 Several heuristics models for GNN workloads have been introduced in the context of streaming graph partition~\cite{stream_part_kdd, stream_part_tkde}, which assigns a vertex or block to a partition one by one.
 Such models define an affinity score for each vertex or block and the score helps the vertex or block select a proper partition.